COVID Information for Arrivals

 Camp Casey DSN 722-1568/1569/1578 https://casey.armymwr.com/programs/army-community-services

-ACS facilitates the commander's ability to provide comprehensive, coordinated and responsive services that support readiness of Soldiers, civilians employees and their families.
+ACS facilitates the commander's ability to provide comprehensive, coordinated and responsive services that support readiness of Soldiers, civilians' employees and their families.
 We maximize technology and resources, help our community adapt to unique challenges that they may face, and facilitate supportive services that promote self-reliance, resilience and stability during war and peace.
 We invite you to our world class facility to learn about great program offerings such as:

 Housing:

-Camp Casey and K-16 are unaccompanied tours.
+Camp Casey is an unaccompanied tour.
 There is no family housing at USAG-Casey.
-You can contact the Housing office in Maude Hall at (315)722-4798 for assistance with off-post housing.
+You can contact the Housing office in Maude Hall at (315) 722-4798 or 0503-322-4798 for assistance with off-post housing.

 Post Services: